-This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read, and speak French.
-The conversation component of the course will focus on the discussion of articles from the current French and Francophone press, films, other media, and Web sites, and on developing the fluency in French to perform linguistically and culturally appropriate tasks.
-The composition component will seek to improve the ability to write clearly and coherently in French.
-In order to foster these goals, the course will also provide a review of selected advanced grammatical structures and work on literary excerpts.
+This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read and speak French.
+The conversation component of the course will focus on the discussion of articles from the current French and Francophone press, films and other media, and Web sites, and on developing the fluency in French to perform linguistically and culturally appropriate tasks.
+Through the composition component, students will seek to improve their ability to write clearly and coherently in French.
+In order to foster these goals, the course also will provide a review of selected advanced grammatical structures and work on literary excerpts.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Offered every year.

-The purpose of this course is to introduce students to the study of three major literary genres--poetry, theater, and the novel--from the French Revolution to the twenty-first century.
-Readings will include the works of authors such as Hugo, Baudelaire, Lamartine, Balzac, Mallarmé, Colette, Cocteau, Camus, and Sartre.
-The course seeks to help students gain a deeper understanding of French literary history and of its relationship to major social and philosophical movements.
+The purpose of this course is to introduce students to the study of three major literary genres--poetry, theater, and the novel--from the French Revolution to the 21st century.
+Readings will include the works of authors such as Hugo, Baudelaire, Lamartine, Balzac, Mallarmé, Colette, Cocteau, Camus and Sartre.
+Students will gain a deeper understanding of French literary history and of its relationship to major social and philosophical movements.
 In addition to exploring certain themes, we will see how the literature reflects important societal and intellectual debates of the time.
-The course will continue the development of the skills of literary analysis, guided discussion, and essay writing in French.
+The course will continue the development of the skills of literary analysis, guided discussion and essay writing in French.
 The course will be conducted in French.
 FREN 321 is recommended.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Offered every year or alternating with FREN 323.

 See description for MLL 493.